Adwaith-R-Nair/Inception/README.md

 # Virtual Voting Machine
-Our aim is to make the "Right to Vote" for every citizen more accessible.
+This is a program that helps every voters to get the access for their "Right to Vote".
 ## Team members
 1. Adwaith R Nair
 2. Vishal Vijayachandran